asimrout-eng/mcp-agenticai/README.md

-# 🚀 Firebolt NL2SQL Analytics
+# 🚀 Firebolt Intelligent Query Assistant

 A powerful Natural Language to SQL converter for Firebolt databases with real-time query execution and sub-second performance insights.